 First, you need to realize that this book is not really about testing–it is about software development (Test-Driven Development).
 Testing is just a means to an end.
 The central idea behind TDD is that software, as any complex system in nature, has to evolve gradually and has to keep working throughout all the development stages.

 “A complex system that works is invariably found to have evolved from a simple system that worked….
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over, beginning with a working simple system”.

 The key point of TDD is to subject the software to constant “struggle for existence” to actually see if it indeed is still working and in the process weed out any undesired “mutations”.
 We do this by constantly subjecting the software to the tests.

 Of course, in developing software we don’t have the deep evolutionary time, so we need to accelerate the pace of software evolution.
 We do this by automating the testing.

-For embedded development this means avoiding the target system bottleneck (James calls it DOH-Development On Hardware).
+For embedded development this means avoiding the target system bottleneck (James calls it DOH!-Development On Hardware).
 The embedded TDD strategy is to develop embedded software on the desktop and only occasionally check it on the real embedded hardware.
-This means that the C/C++ compilers and tools for the desktop (such as Visual C++, MinGW, or Cygwin for Windows and GCC for Linux and Mac OS X) are important for us.
+This means that the C/C++ compilers and tools for the desktop (such as Visual C++, MinGW, or Cygwin for Windows and GCC for Linux and macOS) are important for us.